-- Searching for new investors - Withdrawal of cash deposits - Disposal of highly liquid assets (i.e., short-term, low-risk debt investments) - Either disposal of other assets or increase of leverage
+- Searching for new investors

+- Withdrawal of cash deposits

+- Disposal of highly liquid assets (i.e., short-term, low-risk debt investments)

+- Disposal of other assets

 The Fund invests primarily in marketable securities and other financial instruments which, under normal market conditions, are readily convertible to cash.
 In addition, the Fund's policy is to maintain sufficient cash and cash equivalents to meet normal operating requirements and expected redemption requests.